ProteinsWebTeam/interpro-docs/docs/browse.rst

 in a results list or by entering the protein structure identifier in the :ref:`quick_search` box (magnifying glass symbol) or by performing a :ref:`text_search`.

-At the top of the structure page, general information about the structure is displayed: the structure’s accession number (PDB ID), resolution, release date, the method used to determine the structure (e.g. "Xray") and the chains composing the structure.
+At the top of the structure page, general information about the structure is displayed: the structure's accession number (PDB ID), resolution, release date, the method used to determine the structure (e.g. "Xray") and the chains composing the structure.
 An external link to the structure entry in the PDBe database is provided on the right hand side of the page.